zebbra/neops-docs/usage_sub/usage_tasks_graph.md

-# Pre and post run tasks
+# Task graph: using Pre and post run tasks

 Neops tasks can be combined and reused in other tasks by setting them as a **pre run** or **post run** task.
 The task resolver will then find a valid sequence to run the tasks.